siara550/siara550/README.md

- 👋 Hi, I'm Siara!
+Hi, I'm Siara!

-🎓 Senior at Columbia University | Studying Computer Science & Human Rights (with a sprinkle of Economics)
+🎓 Senior at Columbia University | Studying Computer Science & Human Rights (with a minor in Economics)
 🤖 AI, Product, and Social Impact Enthusiast | Break Through Tech Fellow
 🌱 Passionate about using tech for good and building real tools that make a difference